ratreys/remove-wp-emoji-correctly/README.md

 This is the RIGHT WAY to remove or disable WordPress emoji that was added in v4.2.

-Emoji support is now so widespread that this feature should no longer belong to WordPress — and certainly not on every page of every WordPress site.
+Emoji support is now so widespread that this feature doesn't belong to WordPress anymore — and certainly not on every page of every WordPress site.

 Simply activate this plugin to completely — and correctly — remove the built-in support for emojis that was added in WordPress v4.2.